 I think “neat freak” is a quality best exhibited in a single person.
 It doesn’t matter, then, if you like to have your bookshelves alphabetical by author within genre or that every utility company sending you bills has their own folder within your filing system.
 Since opposites attract, however, neat freaks are likely to marry those who have greater concerns than whether their desktop is completely bare or the cans in the cupboard are arranged into sections according to whether they are fruits, beans, or tomatoes.

 Then the baby begins to crawl and walk and to play with those toys.
-To throw them around the room, where they create booby traps for the unsuspecting adult, especially the one tiptoing downstairs in the middle of the night to find the stuffie that got forgotten earlier but now might soothe the baby back to sleep—if Mommy doesn’t incur life-threatening injuries by stepping on baby’s block.
+To throw them around the room, where they create booby traps for the unsuspecting adult, especially the one tiptoing downstairs in the middle of the night to find the stuffie that got forgotten earlier but now might soothe the baby back to sleep—if the Neat Freak Mom doesn’t incur life-threatening injuries by stepping on baby’s block.

 Do you consider yourself a neat freak?
 How do you encourage your children to clean up their toys?

 No Responses Yet